-During the fiscal year ended December 31, 2015, the Board, as such, formally met five times and took action by unanimous written consent 17 times.
-During 2015, each of our directors attended all of the meetings of the Board.
-In addition, each director attended all of the meetings of the committees on which he or she served during 2015.
+During the fiscal year ended December 31, 2016, our full Board formally met four times and took action by unanimous written consent 11 times.
+During 2016, each of our directors attended all of the meetings of our full Board.
+In addition, each director attended all of the meetings of the committees on which he or she served during 2016.
 We encourage our directors to attend our Annual Meetings of Stockholders.
-All of our directors were present in person at our 2015 Annual Meeting of Stockholders.
-Our entire Board considers all major decisions concerning our business, including any property acquisitions.
+All of our directors were present in person at our 2016 Annual Meeting of Stockholders.
+Our full Board considers all major decisions concerning our business, including any property acquisitions.
 However, our Board has established committees so that certain functions can be addressed in more depth than may be possible at a full board meeting.
-The Board has established four standing committees: the Audit Committee, the Independent Directors Committee, the Compensation Committee and the Investment Committee.
+Our Board has established four standing committees: the Audit Committee, the Independent Directors Committee, the Compensation Committee and the Investment Committee.